MicrosoftDocs/MIMDocs/MIMDocs/microsoft-identity-manager-2016-gmsa.md

 ## Synchronization Service
 -----------------------

-1. Create a group call “MIMSync_Servers” and add all Synchronization servers to this group.
+1. Create a group called “MIMSync_Servers” and add all Synchronization servers to this group.

 ![](media/a4dc3f6c0cb1f715ba690744f54dce5c.png)